kbec19/Academic-Blog/content/blog/new-things-series/02-new/index.md

 draft: false
 excerpt: "Using the Hugo-Netlify-RStudio Workflow"
 subtitle: "Simply Starting"
-title: Me??
-Overthinking?
+title: No Need to Over-Think This
 weight: 2
 ---

+It can feel like a huge, looming weight to create a new online space and it's easy to procrastinate getting started.

 Sometimes the best way to learn is to share what you know with someone else who knows as much or more than you do.
-This is what happened when I shared my shell of a blog in process with the fabulous [Isha Mahajan](https://github.com/Isha-Mahajan12).
+This is what happened when I shared my shell of a blog in process with the fabulous [Isha Mahajan](https://imahajan.netlify.app/).
 Really, starting to use the Hugo/Netlify/RStudio blog process is pretty simple.

 1. Fork theme into your Github repository (https://github.com/hugo-apero/hugo-apero-docs for this theme)